Property Tax 101

-The average residential dwelling in Greenfield gets its new assessment each year from the Assessing Department’s analysis of the property sales market.
-You could correctly say that the amount your new neighbors paid your old neighbors for the houses in your area provided the Assessors with the basis for your new assessment.
-The Assessors program the mass appraisal system with relevant sales information and it generates new values for similar property that did not sell.
+The average residential dwelling in Greenfield gets its new assessment each year from the Assessor’s Office’s analysis of the property sales market.
+You could correctly say that the amount your new neighbors paid your old neighbors for the houses in your area provided the assessor with the basis for your new assessment.
+The assessors program the mass appraisal system with relevant sales information and it generates new values for similar properties that did not sell.

 It is important to understand that your fiscal year assessment is based on sales information that took place more than a year before the new assessment appears on your bill.
-For instance, the FY18 assessments are meant to reflect the value of your property on January 1st, 2017 and were derived from sales information obtained in calendar year 2016.
+For instance, the FY23 assessments are meant to reflect the value of your property on January 1, 2022 and were derived from sales information obtained in calendar year 2021.
 They do not reflect the property’s current value.
-Unlike many appraisals that are meant to reflect current value, assessments are retrospective and look back in time to "arms-length" sales that have already taken place (an arm's length transaction is one between unrelated parties who are each acting in their own best interest).
+Unlike many appraisals that are meant to reflect current value, assessments are retrospective and look back in time to arm's length sales that have already taken place (an arm's length transaction is one between unrelated parties who are each acting in their own best interest).

-The City’s Finance Department provides the assessors with exactly how much revenue must be raised through property taxation.
-It is this revenue figure, divided into the total assessed value of the City’s taxable property that determines the basic equalized tax rate per $1,000 of assessed value.
+The City’s Accounting & Finance Department provides the assessors with exactly how much revenue must be raised through property taxation.
+It is this revenue figure, divided into the total assessed value of the City’s taxable property, that determines the basic equalized tax rate per $1,000 of assessed value.
 Some communities, including Greenfield, use this rate to tax all classes of property.

-Every five (5) years, subject to the dictates of the Commissioner of Revenue, the City is required to undergo a recertification procedure.
+Every five years, subject to the dictates of the Commissioner of Revenue, the City is required to undergo a recertification procedure.
 This is commonly known as a revaluation year; the last one was in Fiscal Year 2022.
 In past years, it was at this time that property owners usually saw the greatest change in their property assessments.
 With the use of computerized mass appraisal systems, most communities, including Greenfield, now adjust their property assessments on a yearly basis.
-These assessments closely follow the fluctuations in the marketplace and reflect a property values on the 1st of January prior to the bill on which the new assessed value first appears.
+These assessments closely follow the fluctuations in the marketplace and reflect property values on the 1st of January prior to the bill on which the new assessed value first appears.

 Many factors can affect the total amount of your property tax bill and often many influences are at work at the same time.
-Historically, the yearly cost of funding a City increases each year, much in the same way the cost of maintain a household increases each year.
+Historically, the annual cost of funding a city increases each year, much in the same way the cost to maintain a household increases each year.
 If nothing else changed, this increase would more than likely cause your tax bill to go up.

 These factors could contribute to an increase: